Did you know that Australians sit around 10 hours a day?

 5. Your legs should be parallel and uncrossed, and your knees should be at 90-110 degrees flexion to the ground.
 Your feet should be firmly planted on the ground or resting on a footrest.

 Are you looking for support for your desk ergonomics and any aches or pains from your desk?
-Book an appointment with our Osteopath, Dr. Sarah Duggan.
-Here Sarah can address your symptoms with hands-on treatment.
+Book an appointment with one of our osteopaths here at Total Balance.
+In your consult, you can address any of your symptoms with some hands-on treatment.
 It would also be beneficial for you to bring in photos of you at your desk, of your chair, and of your desk set up and we can give you advice on some adjustments you can make, which should reduce your risk of these pains reoccurring.